ansible/awx/docs/debugging/debugging_slow_api.md

 This is a useful tool for examining per-api endpoint SQL queries, performance, headers, requests, signals, cache, logging, and more.

 To enable DDT, you need to set your `INTERNAL_IPS` to the IP address of your load balancer.
 This can be overridden by creating a new settings file beginning with `local_` in `awx/settings/` (e.g. `local_overrides.py`).
-This IP address can be found by making a GET to any page on the browsable API and looking for a like this in the standard output:
+This IP address can be found by making a GET to any page on the browsable API and looking for information like this in the standard output:
 ```
 awx_1        | 14:42:08 uwsgi.1     | 172.18.0.1 GET /api/v2/tokens/ - HTTP/1.1 200
 ```